 Certificates

-The certificates screen allows the user to manage all the certificates used in Extension Kit.
+The Certificates page allows users with Owner and Contributor roles to manage all the certificates used in Extension Kit.

 Add new certificates